2017 Was The Most Impactful Ever For ONEHOPE and They Credit it All to You.

-In what was once the largest construction project in the state of Michigan, a 754 million dollar endeavor, eventually led to the establishment of one of the finest women's and children's hospitals in the world, thanks in part to a generous
+In what was once the largest construction project in the history of the state of Michigan, a $754 million dollar endeavor, eventually led to the establishment of one of the finest children's hospitals in the world - the C.S.
+Mott Children's Hospital.
+This is thanks in part to a generous

-$2 million donation from former Michigan football standout and Heisman winner Charles Woodson.
-Today, the hospital boasts an environment of care focused on comfort and healing.
-In addition, it hosts many sustainable design elements that support
+$2 million donation from former Michigan football standout and Heisman Trophy winner Charles Woodson.
+The hospital boasts an environment of care focused on comfort and healing, in addition to having many sustainable design elements that support